-What if computer fails to recognize the song you are looking for.
+What if the computer fails to recognize the song you are looking for.
 It happens a lot, especially if you are searching for remixes.
-In that case, you can take help of other humans, who may have an idea about that song.
+In that case, you can take the help of other humans, who may have an idea about that song.

 WatZatSong is a social website where you can upload a short audio recording (or record it yourself by humming) and other members of the site will help you identify it.
-It’s like a forum – suggestion won’t come instantly, but most of the time it works.
+It’s like a forum – suggestions won’t come instantly, but most of the time it works.
 The more details you provide (like music language, must style, etc.), the more it will be helpful.

-Platform: Android, iOS and Windows
+Platform: Android, iOS, and Windows

-SoundHound allows you to discover more about your favorite music, albums and artists while exploring today’s hottest new music.
+SoundHound allows you to discover more about your favorite music, albums, and artists while exploring today’s hottest new music.
 What’s even more exciting is, you can hum tunes to find a song.
 The app recognizes your humming voice very well, and identify what you are looking for, even if you are only humming a part of the song.

 The app’s music player gives you full-length songs and videos with real-time lyrics.
-It also supports handsfree searches, all you need to say is “OK Hound… what’s that song?”.
+It also supports hands-free searches, all you need to say is “OK Hound… what’s that song?”.

 TrackID is an audio search engine developed by Sony Mobile.
 It uses Gracenote’s music database to identify music, which was acquired by Sony in 2008.
 The recognition speed is quite impressive.
-You can even dive deeper into the music that interests you by exploring artist biographies, watching music video and seeing who’s is on the top of the chart.
+You can even dive deeper into the music that interests you by exploring artist biographies, watching music videos and seeing who’s is on the top of the chart.
 What’s unique?
 It comes with a “Live” tab containing a live feed of the songs that people are identifying around the world.

 The app is great for you, especially if you live in an area with poor network coverage or you’re trying to save data charges.
-It saves your recognitions and retrieve the results later when you are connected to the Internet.
+It saves your recognitions and retrieves the results later when you are connected to the Internet.

-Platform: Android, Mac, iOS, Apple Watch and Android Wear
+Platform: Android, Mac, iOS, Apple Watch, and Android Wear

 After successful identification, it gives you the name of the track, artist, other information such as lyrics, artist biography, video, concert tickets and recommended tracks.